Support us

 Annie Walton

 Annie is a wonderful cello player and teacher, and I’ve been lucky to be one of her pupils for the past few years.
-During that time, she’s told me how much she’s noticed the dedication and hard work that goes into what we do, and how meaningful that has been to her.
-That’s why she’s chosen to support our work.
-Thank you so much, Annie.
+During that time, she’s told me how much she’s noticed the dedication and hard work that goes into what we do at the Jollies, and how meaningful that has been to her.
+That’s why she chose to support our work.

 Luke Ballard